96-year old Charlie Munger is a true investing great.

 - When you have an insight and others don’t have it.
 But you still don’t bet.
 That’s the biggest mistake.

-10. Two Types of Value Investing
+Two Distinct Types of Value Investing Ideas

 - Use: Gets your basic business going.

 - Returns: Basic returns.
 10% to 15%.
 That’s better than 95% of market participants.